Do you have a habit of starting projects, but not seeing them through to the finish line?

 Then every week, review your progress.
-What % of your end goal have you achieved?
+What percent of your end goal have you achieved?
 Is it on track against your target?
 What is your target for the next week?

-Here’s the thing –Everything you’ve done so far IS an accomplishment!
+Here’s the thing -–Everything you’ve done so far IS an accomplishment!
 Give yourself a huge pat on the back and a big bear hug.
 Celebrate the process, the resting, the doing, the completion, everything.

 I adopt the drop-and-go approach a lot with my work.
-For the 400 over articles on my blog Personal Excellence, there are actually about 100 half-written articles that have not seen the light of the day (yet).
-Some of them are 10% complete, some 30% complete, and some about half done.
+Of the over 400 articles on my blog Personal Excellence, there are about 100 half-written articles that have not seen the light of the day (yet).
+Some of them are 10% complete, some are 30% complete, and some are about half done.